 The Association's offices are located within County office space, and the Association utilizes the services of County personnel in its operations.
 As such, the Association pays the County for certain administrative and personnel support services.
-Such expenses totaled \$197,500 and \$197,500 in each of the fiscal years 2019 and 2018, respectively.
+Such expenses totaled \$257,500 during both fiscal years 2022 and 2021.
+The amount due from related parties was \$169,636 at June 30, 2021 and related to a claims subrogation recovery from the County.